MarioAngelov2/next.js-e-commerce/README.md

 ## Introduction

 Welcome to the E-Shop App documentation.
 This app is built using the Next.js and provides a platform for users shop various tech products.
 Every user can add to their cart products, make a payment method and track their order status.
 The admin can manage the products, delivery status and payment status.
-The payments are done vie Stripe.
+The payments are done via Stripe.

 ## Key Frames